mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 Don't forget to configure [Ex AWS S3](#ex-aws-s3-settings)

+* `acl`: The ACL the uploaded media will have.
+By default media will be `:public_read`, and thus directly accessible from the bucket.
+Set this to `:private` if you have a CDN in front of your media proxy which sends authenticated requests to your S3 provider.
+On some providers, like Backblaze B2, this needs to match bucket settings!
 * `bucket`: S3 bucket name.
 * `bucket_namespace`: S3 bucket namespace.
 * `truncated_namespace`: If you use S3 compatible service such as Digital Ocean Spaces or CDN, set folder name or "" etc.